Existence of superconducting solutions for a reduced Ginzburg-Landau model in the presence of strong electric currents: Inner approximation

-To prove that the above solution of \eqref{eq:27} is indeed a good inner approximation, we need to determine the next order term in the inner expansion.
-Let then $(\rho_{i1},\varphi_{i1},\upsilon_{i1})$ denote the solution of
+To prove that the above solution of \eqref{eq:35} is indeed a good inner approximation, we need to determine the next order term in the inner expansion.
+We thus seek a solution, denoted by $(\rho_{i1},\varphi_{i1},\upsilon_{i1})$, of the following problem

 where

 and